-HOW TO USE: This medication is given by injection into a vein as directed by your doctor.
+HOW TO USE: This medication is given by injection into a vein by a health care professional.
 Dosage is based on your weight and response to treatment.
 This medication is usually given continuously for 7 days in a row or as directed by your doctor.

 Avoid getting the medication on the skin or in the eyes, mouth, or nose.
 If you do get the medication in those areas, flush with plenty of water and tell your doctor immediately.